magentabusiness/magentabusiness.github.io/docs/samples/syrus/syrus.md

 ![image](/images/samples/syrus/latest_telemetry.png)

-Now you can use Thingsboard&#39;s tools to design your own dashboard with Syrus 4G data:
+Now you can use IoT Hub&#39;s tools to design your own dashboard with Syrus 4G data:

 ![image](/images/samples/syrus/dashboard.png)